-Here’s the only issue: the earth is a closed system.
+Here’s the only issue with saying the stock market will always trend up: the earth is a closed system.

 Saying the stock market will always go up ignores physics and biology.
 It’s not too difficult to reason the conclusion when presented with the following case, but I’m sure there will be push back 🙂